Student Fellowship Program

 Meet the Fellowship Co-Directors

-Kaela Jackson (Pronouns: she/her/hers) Kaela is the Assistant Director of Young Alumni Engagement, and enjoys being able to work closely with many of her peers and classmates to strengthen alumni connectivity by meaningfully engaging classmates with each other and with Georgetown.
-Outside of work, Kaela is the CEO of her own personal chef business – Cooking with Kaela – and has cooked for over 250 individuals since 2020.
+Kaela Jackson (Pronouns: she/her) Kaela is the Assistant Director of Young Alumni Engagement, and enjoys working closely with many of her peers and classmates to strengthen alumni connectivity by meaningfully engaging classmates with each other and with Georgetown.
+Outside of work, Kaela is the CEO of her own personal chef business – Cooking with Kaela.

 She is originally from Wilson, NC, and graduated from Georgetown in 2018, studying Government and English.
 Kaela was also a member of our inaugural fellows program, so she has an especially intimate understanding of the program and how it has grown.

 Isabelle Picciotti (Pronouns: she/her) is the assistant to the Director for the Center on Faith and Justice.

 Prior to joining the Center’s staff, Isabelle worked in campaign consulting.
 She is a recent graduate of Gonzaga University with a BA in Religious Pluralism and International Relations.